JPro-one/JPro-Documentation/README.md

 * It's most likely related to the use of static variables.
 In jpro, static variables are shared between multiple sessions.
 Therefore, variables declared as static become global to all sessions.
 This fact can cause problems.
 BUT, depending on how you use it, it can also be utilized as a welcomed feature.

 ```
-My Application get's slower over time.
+My application slows down over time.
 After a while it some times even crashes.
-What can be reason for such a behaviour?
+What could be the reason for such a behaviour?
 ```
 * A common reason for this behaviour is a memory leak in your application.
 You can use tools like [VisualVM](https://visualvm.github.io/) to solve the issue in your application.